syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 #### Multi selection
-You can selects the multiple dates programmatically by using the [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) property of `HijriDatePickerController`.
+You can select the multiple dates programmatically by using the [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) property of `HijriDatePickerController`.
 It is only applicable when the selectionMode is set to `DateRangePickerSelectionMode.multiple`.

 {% tabs %}
 {% highlight Dart %}